DuyguA/DuyguA.github.io/_posts/2018-3-28-chatbot-nlu-series-datetimeparser.md

 Freitag ganzer Tag	Friday all day
 ```

 or we can qualify the day expression.
 Don't forget to relax umlauts by non-umlaut equivalents.

 ```
 Kommenden Mittwoch 	        coming Wednesday n[äa]chster Woche Montag	next week Monday
 ```

 OK, customer might also say *this day or that day*. *I'm available Wednesday or Friday afternoon* style patterns frequently occur in customer text.
+I'll also discard whitespaces while compiling the grammar, time of the day words can be written together and frequently they are written together.
+Also **Uhr**, **h**, **-**, **/** etc. particles are often written next to numbers with or without spaces.
+It's a good idea to discard spaces in date-time parsing in general, independent of the language.

 ```
 Mi or Do.
 Wednesday or Thursday